 Jed Duvall is an award-winning tribute artist, whose recreations of music icons is, in the words of one fan, "So uncanny, it's almost spooky!"
-What separates Jed's act from the others?
-Authenticity!
-Jed doesn't hit the stage until he knows the artist inside and out, through books, documentaries, and films.
-But it doesn't stop there.
-Jed is an accomplished musician and singer, and he works tirelessly until he gets it right.
 Whether it's portraying Elvis, Johnny Cash, or Paul McCartney, Jed is sure to add that edge to your event!
 Available as a solo act, or with a full band!
+In addition, Jed also performs with Gene "John Lennon" Feldman as "Two of Us; The Lennon/McCartney Tribute".
+Together they perform as an acoustic duo, playing songs from the greatest songwriting duo of all time!
+Imagine, having John and Paul at your next event!

 If you need a real entertainer who can WOW and seduce the crowd, Jed Duvall is your man!
 He is a real talent, and a really nice guy!
 He socialized and worked the crowd before his unbelievable performance!
 And, then, he literally knocked our 370 guests off their feet with his terrific vocals!
 If you need someone to impersonate Elvis, Jed is the right person for you!
 If you need an all-around brilliant entertainer, Jed is the right person for you!
 We will definitely engage him again, and we're happy to provide an outstanding referral and reference!